-This protocol is also how Windows implements optional fields and behaviors (specified by keywords such as MAY or SHOULD) and how Windows implements support for older clients and servers that exhibit nonconforming behavior to [RFC2617] and [RFC2831].
+This protocol is also specification describes how Windows implements optional fields and behaviors (specified by keywords such as MAY or SHOULD) and how Windows implements support for older clients and servers that exhibit nonconforming behavior to [RFC2617] and [RFC2831].

-Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.